gladioswaf/gladioswaf-doc/README.md

 **Log blocked requests** with enough context (path, IP, reason) for incident review, but avoid logging full request bodies if they may contain sensitive user data.

-**Monitor false-positive rates.** If legitimate traffic gets blocked, capture the request signature and report it via _[TODO: support contact / feedback mechanism]_.
+**Monitor false-positive rates.** If legitimate traffic gets blocked, capture the request signature and report it via support@gladios.com.sg.

 **Skip GladiosWAF for trusted internal traffic** (health checks, internal service-to-service calls) using a path or header check: